BayoAdejare/dagster_noaa_goes/readme.md

 The dagster daemon is required to start the scheduling, from the dagit ui, you can run and monitor the data assets.

+## Parametrized Pipeline

+Two required parameters, S3_BUCKET and PRODUCT, are configured by default.
+There is current support for three optional paramters for loading specific available files: GOES_YEAR, GOES_DOY and GOES_HOUR

+`export GOES_YEAR=2022; export GOES_DOY=365; export GOES_HOUR=05 # Run the pipeline for Dec 31, 2022 5 AM files`

 ## Testing

 Use the following command to run tests: